-There are wide range of diseases that affect the hard and soft tissues of the head and neck region.
+There is a wide range of diseases that affect the hard and soft tissues of the head and neck region.
 Head and neck pathology can include both malignant and benign diseases.
 They can be treated surgically and non-surgically.
 Many of these conditions can have a significant effect on a person’s well being.
 Oral and maxillofacial surgeons are well trained in the diagnosis and treatment of oral pathology.
 They received specialized training to treat these lesions both surgically and with medical treatment.
 They are also often involved in the secondary surgical procedures after the pathologic lesion has been treated.
 There can be a significant defect after removing the tumour.
-With their extensive knowledge in head and neck anatomy and dental occlusion, they are able to carry out the reconstruction procedures to restore the patient’s functions.
+With their extensive knowledge of head and neck anatomy and dental occlusion, they are able to carry out the reconstruction procedures to restore the patient’s functions.
 The surgeons at Pacific Coast Oral and Maxillofacial Solutions are also consultants for the Fraser Valley Cancer Agency.
 They treat many cancer patients and work closely with the oncology doctors to provide treatment for these patients.
 They also have the capacity to perform the more extensive surgeries either under general anesthesia at the office setting or in the operating room at the hospital.

-When you look in the inside of your mouth, you can see that it is lined with a special type of skin (oral mucosa) that is smooth and coral pink in color.
-An early warning sign of a possible pathology is change in this appearance.
+When you look in the inside of your mouth, you can see that it is lined with a special type of skin (oral mucosa) that is smooth and coral pink in colour.
+An early warning sign of a possible pathology is a change in this appearance.
 The most serious of these is oral cancer.
 These changes may be observed on the lips, cheeks, palate, tongue, and gum tissue around the teeth.
 The following may be warning signs of the beginning of a pathologic process or cancerous growth.

 - white patches (leukoplakia) and/or reddish patches (erythroplakia) in the mouth